Pr0m3T83u5/Atomic_Structure/README.md

 <!-- Heading -->
-# 📝 Atomic orbital probability density plots
+# 📝 Atomic Orbital Probability Density Plots

 This is an old project of mine that I worked on during the 2024 semester break.
 Here, I use Matplotlib in Python to graph these electron density plots and NumPy with Sympy to do the necessary algebraic calculations.